 How Much Does a Photofacial Cost?

-The cost of Photofacials will vary depending on the area you are treating and your personalized plan.
+Photofacial cost varies.
+Prices depend on the treatment area and other details of your personalized plan.
 You can schedule a free consultation with a personal laser specialist to discuss prices in detail.
-If you are an ideal candidate for the IPL photo-rejuvenation, The specialist will customize a plan that addresses your skin imperfections and concerns while staying well within your budget.
+The specialist will customize a plan that addresses your skin imperfections and concerns while staying well within your budget.

 Bella Vita Med Spa offers significant savings on Photofacial costs with new client promotions.
 To learn more, contact us at ( 630) 432-9333.